claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-coding-tools.md

         - you might need to refresh this page to get updated rdp
     - Click "download remote desktop file"
 - If you have multiple pairs you will need one machine per pair
+- EC2 Windows machines are not really designed to be used in this way, hence odd things like having to keep creating a new RDP file